laoban-dev/laoban/code/modules/laoban/README.md

       behaving in each package
 * Updating all the 'react' package settings in one go
     * You can update the template settings, then call `laoban update`
-    * You can compile the changes in one command `laoban tsc`
+    * You can compile the changes in one command `laoban compile`
     * You can test the changes in one command `laoban test`
     * And now you can get a status of all the packages, knowing which have been impacted negatively with `laoban status`
 * Updating a global version number